In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Intersection Calle Colima & Merica, near Sumesa, Roma Norte

-Price: Mex$11 pesos – approx. $0.58 USD
+Price: 11 pesos – approx. $0.58 USD

-10- Tacos de Mariscos – Best Mexico City Seafood Tacos
+10. Tacos de Mariscos – Best Mexico City Seafood Tacos

 Despite being inland, Mexico City is known for having some of the freshest fish and seafood.
 Daily deliveries from the Pacific and Gulf of Mexico coasts grace eateries all over the capital.

 Most of Mexico City’s seafood passes through La Nueva Viga market, the largest seafood market in the country.
-This market is the second largest seafood market in the world, after Tsukiji fish market in Tokyo, Japan.
+This market is the second largest seafood market in the world, after the Tsukiji fish market in Tokyo, Japan.

 Seafood or mariscos are some of our favorite Mexico City foods.
 Like all kinds of tacos, they are accompanied by a variety of sauces and salsas to enhance the flavors.
-In addition to seafood tacos, try tostadas stacked high with shrimp and avocados.
-Delicate and delicious, you’ll thank us later.

-Where to Try The Best Tacos de Mariscos in Mexico City
+Where to Try the Best Tacos de Mariscos in Mexico City

-Opened for about 8 years, this Roma restaurant will give you a taste of Mexico’s coast at an accessible price.The tacos are generous with a wide range of toppings.
+Opened for about 8 years, this Roma restaurant will give you a taste of Mexico’s coast at an accessible price.
+The tacos are generous with a wide range of toppings.

 Address: Jalapa 126, Roma Norte, Mexico City

-Price: Mex$45 tacos – approx. $2.36 USD
+Price: 45 pesos for tacos – approx. $2.37 USD

 Described by many as one of the best seafood restaurants in Mexico City, they specialize in fresh seafood and fish.
 This is a trendy Roma Norte restaurant that is always busy.
 Reservations recommended.